 As I mentioned earlier, at the top of the crown there are two guides that know everything there is to know about the Statue of Liberty.
 It won’t be as entertaining as this episode of Drunk History but at least you’ll know your facts are straight.

-They’ll spend the time show-and-tell-ing you fun facts you’d never know otherwise.
+They’ll spend time show-and-tell-ing you fun facts you’d never know otherwise.
 Like, how her shell is only the width of two pennies pressed together and whether or not she’s naked under that toga.
 She is French, you know that.

 The Statue of Liberty is not so much a tourist attraction as it is a member of the National Park Services.
 The ranger guides love their jobs and above all want you to learn and enjoy your time.
 Come with questions!
 Come with jokes!
 But come with minimal jewelry!